jpmorganchase/modular/docs/components/remote-view.md

 }
 ```

-Modular [ESM Views](https://modular.js.org/esm-views) will be dynamically
+Modular [ESM Views](https://modular.js.org/esm-views) are dynamically loaded,
-loaded, whereas Modular [Apps](https://modular.js.org/package-types/app/) are
+whereas Modular [Apps](https://modular.js.org/package-types/app/) are loaded
-loaded into an iframe.
+into an iframe.
 For more information on Modular types, check out the
 [Package Types breakdown on the Modular docs](https://modular.js.org/package-types/).

 ## Fall back to iframes